UK Housing Market

 Stamp Duty and the Falling Pound

-The weaker British pound and falling prices in the UK are drawing overseas investors.
+The weaker British pound and falling prices in the UK were drawing the interest of overseas investors.
 For UK buyers trying to decide on the buy vs let option, the answer is to rent.

-Some may be waiting for an expected cut to the stamp duty by Boris Johnson which ha dampened the UK real estate market after it was introduced.
-Property purchases by Brits have dropped 16% year over year.
+Some may be waiting for an expected cut to the stamp duty by Boris Johnson which had dampened the UK real estate market after it was introduced.
+Property purchases by Brits had dropped 16% year over year.

 This chart below from JLL, shows investment is strong in Berlin and Denmark, and not far behind, London UK.
 Investment in European multifamily properties rose 40% to 56 billion euros in 2018.